thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "This decision reflects operational and security concerns that have emerged during our evaluation period.
 While the F-35 remains a capable aircraft, we have determined that our national defense requirements would be better served by alternative solutions."

 A journalist from *Lusa* news agency raised her hand.
-"General, can you elaborate on these security concerns?
-Are they related to the aircraft's technology or operational capability?"
+"General, can you elaborate on these security concerns?"

 Alves chose his words carefully.
 "Portugal remains committed to NATO and our collective defense obligations.
-However, we must ensure our national security remains resilient *under all circumstances*.
+However, we must ensure our national security remains resilient under *all circumstances*.
 We will evaluate all available alternatives to modernize our Air Force."

-The emphasis on "under all circumstances" was subtle but clear to those who understood the current political climate.
+The emphasis was subtle but clear to those who understood the current political climate.
 President Trump's recent statements about NATO burden-sharing had sent ripples throughout European defense circles.

 > "The Portuguese government has full confidence in our current F-16 fleet and our ability to maintain air sovereignty while we explore other options.
 We are in contact with several alternative suppliers, including our European partners."